All Episodes

 That's where our main home is.

-We we're vacationing right now in car in uh Coronado.
+We're vacationing right now in Coronado.

-We've been married ten years.
+We've been married 10 years.

-And uh So did I. Well, yeah, but not with your tea.
+Well, yeah, but not with your tea.

-I had I had to make some money first.
+Yeah, but I had to make some money first.

-I really I appreciate all you've done.
+I really appreciate all you've done.

 Well, that's true.

-That's very that's very true.
+That's very, that's very true.

 Diane, thanks much for the call.